Water Heating Method Cost Comparison

 If you want to explore related household energy questions, you can also look at the appliance energy cost calculator for broader appliance comparisons and the shower vs bath water energy calculator for another water-heating scenario.
 Together, these tools can help you build a clearer picture of where energy goes in everyday home routines.

-Use the form below to test your own situation.
+Use the form below to test a kettle, microwave, or stovetop scenario with your own numbers.
 Try changing the water volume, using colder starting water, or increasing the electricity price to see how the ranking changes.
 Small tasks repeated often can have a measurable effect over time, and this calculator gives you a simple way to quantify that effect before you decide which method to use.